srose69/Loomformer-Paraplex/README.md

 For context: ResNet-101 has 101 layers and ~1K skip connections.
 GPT-2 small has ~24 true layers.
 LoomFormer-nano: more depth than ResNet-101, orders of magnitude more connections, at 113M parameters.

-SFT and LoomChat works too! (last is vram-heavy for now but manageable even on my GTX1080, workin' on it) Enjoy
+SFT and LoomChat work too! (the latter is vram-heavy for now but manageable even on my GTX1080, workin' on it) Enjoy

 P.S.
 ATOM_META_SCALE=8 nohup python -u loomformer.py --train --config cfg/test.yaml --checkpoint ./test.pt > test.log 2>&1 &